Palais de la Cité: Medieval halls

-The Salle des Gens d'armes was the ground floor below the magnificent Grand'Salle, where the Kings of France held banquets to welcome royal guests, and to celebrate special events, such as the visit of German Emperor Charles IV in 1378, hosted by Charles V shortly before he moved out of the Palace, and the marriage of Francis II with Mary Stuart, Queen of Scots.
+The Salle des Gens d'armes was the ground floor below the magnificent Grand'Salle, where the kings of France held banquets to welcome royal guests, and to celebrate special events, such as the visit of Charles IV, Holy Roman Emperor in 1378, hosted by Charles V shortly before he moved out of the palace, and the marriage of Francis II with Mary, Queen of Scots.
 The hall itself, with a high double-vaulted wooden roof, burned several times, most recently in fires started by the Paris Commune in May 1871.
 It was replaced by a new grand hall, the Salle des Pas Perdu, of the Palace of Justice.
 During the Middle Ages the lower floor was used largely as a restaurant and holding area for the large staff of the Royal household; it could serve as many as two thousand persons.
 A large stairway, now walled off, connected the lower floor with the Grand'Salle.
 The Salle is 63.3 meters long, 27.4 meters wide, and 8.5 meters high.
 Beginning in the 15th century the hall was divided into smaller rooms and prison cells.

 The hall underwent many changes and restorations over the centuries.
 After a fire destroyed most of the upper hall in 1618, the architect Salomon de Brosse built a new hall, but made the error of not placing the new columns over the original columns in the lower level.
 This led in the 19th century to the collapse of part of the roof of the lower hall, which was rebuilt with additional columns.
 In the 19th century windows were also added on the north side looking out at the courtyard.
 The circular stairway in the northeast corner of the Salle, built in the medieval style, was constructed in the 19th century during the reign of Napoleon III, who had briefly been held a prisoner himself in the building.